mcbeth/campliahonany/pages/index.rst

 Where:
   Camp Liahona will occur at Camp Babcock Hovey
-  An additional `High Adventure Camp <link://slug/high-adventure>`_ for Teachers and Priests will occur at Massawepie Scout Camps
+  An additional `High Adventure Camp <link://slug/high-adventure>`_ for Teachers and Priests in the Palmyra and Syracuse Stakes will occur at Massawepie Scout Camps

 When:
   Camp Liahona will be Monday August 8rd through Thursday August 11th.
-  The high-adventure camp for Teachers/Priests will be from Thursday August 11 through Saturday August 13
+  The high-adventure camp for Teachers/Priests in the Palmyra and Syracuse Stakes will be from Thursday August 11 through Saturday August 13

 Cost:
   TBD